hanhanwu/Hanhan_Applied_DataScience/Learning_Notes.md

   * Reference: https://alexanderetz.com/2015/04/15/understanding-bayes-a-look-at-the-likelihood/

 ## Linear Discriminant Analysis (LDA)
+* When using R, it will return priori probability, which is `nk/n`, the estimated values
 * LDA vs Bayesian
   * The LDA classifier assumes that the observations within each class come from a normal distribution with a class-specific mean vector and a common variance, and <b>plugging estimates for these parameters into the Bayes classifier</b>.
   * In a word, LDA is a method that plugs in estimated mean, variance and priori probability into logged function of bayes' theorem which was written with normal density function